blinkk/fileset/README.md

 ### Usage with Grow.dev

-First, build the site to the `build` directory.
+First, build the site to the `./build` directory.
 Then, upload the directory to Fileset.

 ```
 grow build --deployment=prod